Services funded by the Student Services Fee

 - Our Student Finance team helps students with budgeting, StudyLink issues, and provides financial mentoring and advice.

-- The Student Finance team also administers the Hardship Fund—an emergency fund to help students facing financial difficulties.
+- The Student Finance team also administers the Hardship Fund—an emergency fund that supports students facing financial difficulties.

 - The SSF helps support more than 130 political, cultural, sports, faith-based, and academic clubs and societies on campus.
 Clubs use facilities including the Hub, the Recreation Centre activity spaces, and meeting rooms across three University campuses.

 - University Recreation offers a range of fitness services, group exercise classes, and wellbeing initiatives.
-Students can use fitness spaces and facilities at Kelburn and Pipitea—these facilities can either be used for free or hired by members.
+Students can use fitness spaces and facilities at Kelburn and Pipitea campuses—these facilities can either be used for free or hired by members.

 Student media